GarhomLee/LeetCode/README.md

 1466.
 Reorder Routes to Make All Paths Lead to the City Zero 1514.
 Path with Maximum Probability
 1519.
-Number of Nodes in the Sub-Tree With the Same Label
+Number of Nodes in the Sub-Tree With the Same Label 1557.
+Minimum Number of Vertices to Reach All Nodes

 ### Disjoint Set
 305. Number of Islands II